 |2 servings||calories per servings 670||protein serving 28 g||carbs per serving 84 g||total fat per serving 25 g|

-Pancakes, hotcakes, flapjacks - whatever you call em’, these fluffy discs are crazy delicious at any meal.
+Pancakes, hotcakes, flapjacks: whatever you call em’, these fluffy discs are crazy delicious at any meal.
 If you haven’t tried them savory, prepare to have your mind blown.
 Not that there’s anything wrong with the classic maple syrup and butter pat, it’s just that these have that something special…summery zucchini, a pinch of Parmesan and sweet, sweet homemade tomato jam to top it all off.
-Fluffy and rich, sweet and savory, this dish is both a delightful at breakfast time and a satisfying ending to a long day.
+Fluffy and rich, sweet and savory, this dish is a delight at breakfast time or a satisfying ending to a long day.

 |Nutrition Facts||/ Per Serving|